Halsa Municipality: Geography

 Halsa Municipality had numerous fjords in and around the municipality including the Halsafjorden, Vinjefjorden, Arasvikfjorden, Skålvikfjorden, and Valsøyfjorden.
 The Valsøy Bridge crossed the Valsøyfjorden.
 There were ferry connections to Tingvoll Municipality to the west and to Aure Municipality to the north.
 The highest point in the municipality was the 977.8 m tall mountain Hjelmen.

 Government

 While it existed, Halsa Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
 The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
 The municipality was under the jurisdiction of the Nordmøre District Court and the Frostating Court of Appeal.
+Waste management was provided by the inter-municipal agency Nordmøre Interkommunale Renovasjonsselskap.

 Municipal council

 The municipal council (Kommunestyre) of Halsa is made up of 15 representatives that are elected to four year terms.
 The tables below show the historical composition of the council by political party.